Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the relative theory

 \begin{remark} The following details are important in parsing Equation \eqref{for-deg}: \begin{enumerate} \item The formula is organized as a sum over the gluing data $(\underline{\lambda}, \underline{\eta})$.
 Each term in the summand is however weighted by a factor of $\frac{1}{|Aut({\underline{\lambda}})||Aut({\underline{\eta}})|}$, which corrects the overcounting coming from different labelings of points that give rise to the same gluing.
 More geometrically, one may think that in Equation \eqref{for-deg} the sum is over the distinct topological types of maps (where the points that get glued are unlabeled), and the multiplicity of each summand omits the above factor. \item The switching of the roles of $\underline{\lambda}$ and $\underline{\eta}$ on the two sides of the product comes from the Kunneth decomposition of the class of the diagonal in $\mathbb{P}^1\cong D$. \end{enumerate} \end{remark}

 To realize the hypotheses of the theorem, one may start from a trivial family $\mathbb{F}_k\times \mathbb{A}^1 \to \mathbb{A}^1$ together with $n+m$ non intersecting sections $s_v$, the first $n$ staying away from $E$, the last $m$ meeting but not tangent to $E$ at $t=0$; one obtains ${\mathscr X}_t$ by blowing up $E\times \{0\}$ and considering the proper transforms of the sections.
 This construction may be iterated a finite number of times, and Theorem \ref{degfor} applies with the appropriate bookkeeping.
 This is what gives rise to the correspondence with the floor diagram count, as we make explicit in the next theorem.
+We have included the statement and proof for completeness.
+Essentially identical results may be found in~\cite{MR16,NS06}.

 \begin{theorem} Fix a Hirzebruch surface $\mathbb{F}_k$ and discrete data as in Notation \ref{not-delta}.
-The descendant log Gromov--Witten invariant coincides with the weighted count of floor diagrams from Definition \ref{def-floorcount}
+The descendant Gromov--Witten invariant coincides with the weighted count of floor diagrams from Definition \ref{def-floorcount}